-To decide whether these license inconsistency cases may indicate legal problems or not, we have conducted a manual analysis on the history of a subset of the files.
+To decide whether these license inconsistencies may indicate legal problems or not, we have conducted a manual analysis on the history of a subset of the files.

-We randomly chose the samples.
-To be precise, first we randomly selected a case of license inconsistency and investigated the reason that this case occurs, then we randomly selected the next case and repeated the process.
-The time needed to investigate each case varies from several minutes to several hours, depending on how well the related project is documented.
-Due to the difficulties and the time invested, we stopped investigating cases when the reasons are saturated, that is, when same reasons of license inconsistency kept coming up as we investigate new cases.
-Based on this policy, we have investigated 25 cases in total.
+We randomly chose the samples using trial-and-error methodology, that is, first we randomly select a case of license inconsistency and investigate whether it is legally safe or not, then we randomly select the next case and repeat the process.
+Due to the difficulties and the time invested, we have only sampled 25 cases in total.
 Then we tried to categorize them according to the reason that caused such inconsistencies.
-They are divided into three categories: safe changes (no violation is found), unsafe changes (given all information available, it appears to be a violation) and uncertain (it was not possible to determine whether it was safe or unsafe).
+They are divided them into three categories: safe changes (no violation is found), unsafe changes (there appears to be a violation) and uncertain (it was not possible to determine whether it was safe or unsafe.).
 The results are shown in Table 11, and the a detailed explanation of each category is as follows: